Relative change: Indicators of relative change

 As can be seen in the table, all but the first two indicators have, as denominator a mean.
-One of the properties of a mean function $m(x,y)$ is: $m(x,y)=m(y,x)$, which means that all such indicators have a "symmetry" property that the classical relative change lacks: $R(x,y)=-R(y,x)$.
-This agrees with intuition that a relative change from x to y should have the same magnitude as a relative change in the opposite direction, y to x, just like the relation $\frac y x = \frac 1 \frac{x}{y}$ suggests.
+One of the properties of a mean function $m(x,y)$ is: $m(x,y) = m(y,x)$, which is to say that all such indicators have a "symmetry" property that the classical relative change lacks: $R(x,y) = -R(y,x)$.
+This agrees with intuition that a relative change from $x$ to $y$ should have the same magnitude as a relative change in the opposite direction, $y$ to $x$, just like the relation $\frac y x = \frac 1 {x/y}$ suggests.

 Maximum mean change has been recommended when comparing floating point values in programming languages for equality with a certain tolerance.
 Another application is in the computation of approximation errors when the relative error of a measurement is required.
 Minimum mean change has been recommended for use in econometrics.
 Logarithmic change has been recommended as a general-purpose replacement for relative change and is discussed more below.

 Tenhunen defines a general relative difference function from L (reference value) to K: